konflux-ci/build-definitions/task/oci-copy/0.2/README.md

 # oci-copy task

-Given a file in the user's source directory, copy content from arbitrary urls into the OCI registry.
+Copy content from arbitrary urls into the OCI registry.
+Downloads and pushes files in parallel for faster throughput.

 ## Parameters
 |name|description|default value|required|